Aszolus/TriviaClassic/README.md

 ----------
 - Fastest: first correct answer wins the question.
 - All Correct: all players who answer correctly before time expires score points; results are announced when time is up.
+- Team: credits the answering player’s team; announcements include team name and members.
+- Team Steal: active team must answer with `final:`; on wrong/timeout, another team can steal the same question with the same timer.
-New modes can be added by registering a handler in `GameModes.lua`.
+New modes can be added by registering a handler under `GameModes/` (one file per mode, see existing examples).

 Teams (optional)
 ----------------